f4pga/prjxray/docs/dev_database/common/segbits.rst

 File format
 -----------

-The file consists of the lines, containing the information about the feature and the list of bits that should be enabled/disabled to provide the feature's functionality::
+The file consists of lines containing the information about the feature and the list of bits that should be enabled/disabled to provide the feature's functionality::